The Berkovich realization for rigid analytic motives: Compatibility with the etale realization

-If we want to relate the functor $\mathfrak{R}_{\et}$ with Berkovich's version of Tate's conjecture \cite{berk-tate} we need to introduce weights of Weil numbers appearing as eigenvalues of a lift of Frobenius.
+If we want to relate the functor $\mathfrak{R}_{\et,\ell}$ with Berkovich's version of Tate's conjecture \cite{berk-tate} we need to introduce weights of Weil numbers appearing as eigenvalues of a lift of Frobenius.
 We then consider the functor $H_*\colon{\widehat{\catD}}_{\et}^{\cp}(K,\Q_\ell)\ra\bigoplus\Rep_{\ct}(\Gal(K),\Q_\ell)$ associating to a complex its homology sheaves, which are $\Q_\ell$ vector spaces endowed with a continuous action of $\Gal(K)$ (with respect to the $\ell$-adic topology on $\Q_\ell$).
 We use the following notation of Berkovich.

 \begin{dfn} Let $V$ be a continuous $\ell$-adic representation of $\hat{\Z}$ and let $F$ be a topological generator of $\hat{\Z}$.
-We say $V$ has \emph{weight zero} if the eigenvalues of $F$ are Weil numbers of weight equal to $0$ and the subcategory of representations $\Rep_{\ct}(\hat{\Z},\Q_\ell)$ they form will be denoted by $ \Rep_{\ct}(\hat{\Z},\Q_\ell)_0$.
-For any representation $V$ we let $V_0$ be the maximal sub-representation of $V$ such that the eigenvalues of $F$ are Weil numbers of weight equal to $0$. \end{dfn}
+We say $V$ has \emph{weight zero} if the eigenvalues of $F$ are Weil numbers of weight equal to $0$.
+The subcategory of representations $\Rep_{\ct}(\hat{\Z},\Q_\ell)$ they form will be denoted by $ \Rep_{\ct}(\hat{\Z},\Q_\ell)_0$.
+For any representation $V$ we let $V_0$ [resp. $V^0$] be the maximal sub-representation [resp. quotient representation] of $V$ such that the eigenvalues of $F$ are Weil numbers of weight equal to $0$.
+Since the inverse of a Weil number of weight $0$ is again a Weil number of weight $0$, one has $V^0\cong ((V^\vee)_0)^\vee$. \end{dfn}